Kathy Hays may be reached at firstname.lastname@example.org if there are supply questions.

 A ball of twine or heavy cotton string to wrap bundles.
 This needs to be strong enough that you can’t break it when pulling tightly.
 Butcher string works very well.

-2 rectangular containers to hold your iron water solution.
+2 rectangular containers to hold your iron water solution and hydrate plants.
 Shoe box size from a Dollar Store work well.
-Or RubberMaid containers similar to image below.
-They do not need to be deep, just rectangular.

 2-3 Hand towels, old studio towels work well.